Callahan County, Texas Land For Sale (87 results)

 PROPERTY DESCRIPTION: Nestled among the high hilltops of the Callahan Divide, Spring Mesa Ranch is a true legacy property, offering breathtaking landscapes, first-class accommodations, and a rich frontier history.
 Named after the mountain peak that rises 2,182 feet within its borders, this ranch has been meticulously restored to reflect the look and feel of a Texas cattle ranch from the 1840s.
 A large-scale cedar removal and native grass restoration program has brought the owner's vision to life, creating some of the most scenic and productive wildlife habitats and rangelands in the region.

-The land features 35 earthen stock tanks, the headwaters of Brushy and Cottonwood Creeks, seven miles of all-weather caliche roads, excellent fencing and cross-fencing, cattle pens, and nine pastures.
+The land features 38 earthen stock tanks, the headwaters of Brushy and Cottonwood Creeks, seven miles of all-weather caliche roads, excellent fencing and cross-fencing, cattle pens, and nine pastures.
 Atop the hills, a skeet shooting pavilion and a sanctuary with a prominent cross offer breathtaking views.
-Upon entering through the custom-built main gate, a private all-weather rock road winds through the foothills, revealing the magnificent hilltop residence—an 8-bedroom, 8-bathroom, 16,770 square foot home with a swimming pool and outdoor entertainment area, built with no expense spared.
+Upon entering through the main gate, a private all-weather rock road winds through the foothills, revealing the magnificent hilltop residencean 8-bedroom, 8-bathroom home with 10,401 square feet of indoor living space, a swimming pool and outdoor entertainment area, all built with no expense spared.

-East of the headquarters, ‘The Happy House’ sits in a majestic oak-covered setting, providing a serene retreat.
-A ranch employee's home is also located along FM 2228.
-Additional improvements include a 100’ x 45’ eight-stall horse barn with an office and a 60’ x 60’ shop with an apartment.
+East of the headquarters, the hill country style Happy House' sits in a majestic oak-covered setting, providing a serene retreat.
+Located on FM 2228, a ranch employee's manufactured home sits in a nice grove of oak trees.
+Both homes are in very good condition.
+Additional improvements include a 100' x 45' eight-stall horse barn with an office and a 60' x 60' shop with an apartment.

 Once part of the historic 50,000-acre Cross Bar Ranch, Spring Mesa Ranch stands as a testament to vision, conservation, and Texas heritage.
 With its unparalleled natural beauty, modern amenities, and historical significance, this extraordinary property offers a rare opportunity for ranching, recreation, and the creation of a lasting family legacy.

-LOCATION: Spring Mesa Ranch is situated on the western edge of the Cross Timbers & Prairies Region of Texas, just south of Interstate 20, between Putnam and Baird in east-central Callahan County, near the historic community of Admiral.
+LOCATION: Spring Mesa Ranch is located on the western edge of the Cross Timbers & Prairies Region of Texas, south of Interstate 20, between Putnam and Baird in east-central Callahan County, near the historic community of Admiral.
 It is approximately 2 hours and 30 minutes from Dallas and 2 hours from Fort Worth.
 Nearby towns include Cross Plains (12 miles south), Baird (16 miles northwest), Cisco (25 miles northeast), Abilene (37 miles northwest), and Midland (186 miles west).

 Physical Address: 7985 FM-2228, Baird, Texas 79504

-DIRECTIONS: From Dallas and Fort Worth, take I-30 west, which merges with I-20 W just west of Fort Worth.
-Continue on I-20 for approximately 120 miles to Putnam, Texas.
+DIRECTIONS: From Dallas and Fort Worth, take I-20 west for approximately 120 miles to Putnam, Texas.
 Just past Putnam, take Exit 313 to FM-2228 and turn left onto FM-2228.
-Travel south for approximately 11 miles to the ranch gate on the right.
-The impressive entrance features limestone columns, cedar posts, and a decorative iron gate with keypad access.
+Travel south for approximately 11 miles to the ranch entrance on the right.

-ACCESS & ROADS: The main ranch has two (2) miles of FM 2228 frontage and access via one (1) roadway easement off CR461.
-However, there are no roadway easements that run through Spring Mesa.
-The property features seven (7) miles of interior all-weather caliche roads in excellent condition.
-The main home is located approximately one-half mile from the entrance and is surrounded by a hog-proof fence.
-Both perimeter and interior fencing are in excellent condition, with cattle guards strategically placed to allow travel throughout the ranch.
-Additionally, the ranch has two gravel pits, providing a convenient source of road material.
+ACCESS & ROADS: Ranch has 2 miles of FM 2228 frontage and access by a roadway easement off CR461 (no roadway easements run through Spring Mesa).
+The property features 7 miles of interior all-weather caliche roads in excellent condition.
+The main home one-half mile from the entrance and is surrounded by a hog-proof fence.
+Both perimeter and interior fencing are in excellent condition, with interior cattle guards allowing easy travel throughout the ranch.
+Two gravel pits provide a convenient source of road base for maintenance.

-HISTORY: The current ownership acquired the initial 441+/- acres in 2004, followed by additional land acquisitions, forming Spring Mesa #1 (the northern half of the ranch).
+HISTORY: The current ownership acquired 441+/- acres in 2004, followed by additional land acquisitions, forming Spring Mesa #1 (the northern half of the ranch).
 Years later, an additional 1,587+/- acres were added, creating the southern half of the now 3,173+/- acre Spring Mesa Ranch.
 The land was originally heavily wooded with cedar, and native grasses were in poor condition.
-Under the vision of Texas oil and gas pioneer Dick Lowe and Dr. John Merrill, former head of TCU’s Ranch Management program, the ranch underwent a careful transformation to restore and revitalize the ecosystem.
-Restoration efforts began with the end goal of “taking this ranch back to the 1800s.”
-Through meticulous land management, invasive cedar trees were removed, revealing hidden springs, native grasses, and hardwoods allowing the land to flourish.
+Under the vision of Texas oil and gas pioneer Dick Lowe and Dr. John Merrill, former head of TCU's Ranch Management program, the ranch underwent a careful transformation to restore and revitalize the ecosystem.
+Restoration efforts began with the end goal of taking this ranch back to the 1800s.
+Through meticulous land management, invasive cedar trees were removed, revealing hidden springs, native grasses and hardwoods.

 Once part of the vast 50,000-acre Cross Bar Ranch, Spring Mesa Ranch is steeped in history, with reminders of the past still scattered across the ranch.
 Notable historical features include: